toji/webgpu-gltf-case-study/index.md

 ### Updating the render loop for the new structure

 Now to make use of this new structure we need to make on final, relatively small change to our render loop.
 Instead of iterating through the primitives for each pipeline, we're now going to iterate over the `materialPrimitives` entries, getting both the material and the list of associated primitives.
-We can then set the material's bind group once, then loop over all the primitves and render them as we did before.
+We can set the material's bind group once, then loop over all the primitves and render them as we did before.

 ```js
 function renderGltf(renderPass) {